Last modified: 15 September 2022

 Except where Google or its affiliate is the issuer, neither Google nor its affiliates are involved in issuing credit or determining eligibility for credit, nor do they exercise control over: the availability or accuracy of Payment Methods or funds; the provisioning (or addition) of Payment Methods to Google Pay or addition of funds to Payment Method balances.
 For any concerns relating to the foregoing, please contact your Payment Method's issuer.

-(d) Saving a Virtual Card Number, Public Transport Pass, Linked Third-Party Account or Japanese eMoney card
+(d) Saving a Virtual Card Number, Public Transport Pass, or Linked Third-Party Account

 Virtual Card Numbers that you register using Google Pay are distinct from any associated Payment Cards that you save to your Google Account.
 Unlike a Virtual Card Number, a Payment Card will generally not be presented to you with card art resembling the associated physical card, and cannot be used for in-store Near-Field Communication ('NFC') transactions.
 However, when you register a Virtual Card Number, Google Pay may also save the associated Payment Card in your Google Account as well.